MathWorks Foundation Inc

 STEM Education & Learning

-- Student competitions and STEM outreach programs
+- Student competitions and STEM outreach programmes

 - Museum partnerships promoting science and engineering